On the Beilinson-Bloch conjecture over function fields: Introduction

-In \cite[page 9]{Moonen2024a}, Moonen asked whether for an ordinary CM elliptic curve $E$ over an arbitrary field $k$, $\CH^i(\otimes_F^g \mf{h}^1(E)) = 0$ for all $g > 0$ and all $i \neq g$.
+In \cite[page 9]{Moonen2024a}, Moonen asked whether for an ordinary CM elliptic curve $E$ over an arbitrary field $k$, we have that $\CH^i(\otimes_F^g \mf{h}^1(E)) = 0$ for all $g > 0$ and all $i \neq g$.
 As discussed, the answer to this question is negative in characteristic zero.
-In the case where $k$ has transcendence degree $\le 1$ over $\F_p$, theorem \ref{thmChVanishOverFuncFieldIntro} quickly implies that the answer is positive.
-We show in corollary \ref{corGeneralConcentrationOfCH} that assuming resolution of singularities, and the agreement of rational and homological equivalence (up to torsion) on smooth projective varieties, over $\F_p$, the Chow groups in question vanish when $k$ is any field of characteristic $p$.
-If $\CH^i(\otimes_F^g \mf{h}^1(E)) = 0$ for all $g > 0$ and all $i \neq g$, then algebraic and numerical equivalence agree up to torsion on powers of $E$ (corollary \ref{corAlgEqualsNumForEg}).
+In the case where $k$ has transcendence degree $\le 1$ over $\F_p$, Theorem \ref{thmChVanishOverFuncFieldIntro} quickly implies that the answer is positive.
+We show in Corollary \ref{corGeneralConcentrationOfCH} that if one assumes the agreement of rational and homological equivalence (up to torsion) on smooth projective varieties over $\F_p$, then the Chow groups in question vanish when $k$ is any field of characteristic $p$.
+If $\CH^i(\otimes_F^g \mf{h}^1(E)) = 0$ for all $g > 0$ and all $i \neq g$, then algebraic and numerical equivalence agree up to torsion on powers of $E$ (Corollary \ref{corAlgEqualsNumForEg}).